 Thank you for visiting my website!

-I am currently a part-time PhD student in the School of Education at Cardiff Metropolitan University.
+I am currently a PhD student in the School of Critical Studies at the University of Glasgow.
 My PhD research focuses on the reception of J.R.R.
 Tolkien’s The Lord of the Rings by young readers.
-You can view my profile on their Research Students page.
+The Principal Supervisor of my research is Dr. Dimitra Fimi.

-In addition to my role at Cardiff Metropolitan University, I am an adjunct professor in the Department of Literature and Language at East Tennessee State University (ETSU).
+In addition to my role at University of Glasgow, I am an adjunct professor in the Department of Literature and Language at East Tennessee State University (ETSU).

 I also currently serve as the Assistant to the Technical Editor for Nineteenth-Century Gender Studies.